-Album available on streaming services, CD, and vinyl April 21, 2023.
-Pre-order today!
+Album available on streaming services, CD, and vinyl.

-Preview track, “XII.
-The Thieves—devoured by reptiles,” is available now.
+Listen to a preview track, “XII.
+The Thieves—devoured by reptiles,” at the links below.

 Recorded live at Walt Disney Concert Hall in April 2022 during performances conducted by Los Angeles Philharmonic Music & Artistic Director Gustavo Dudamel, Thomas Adès’ Dante is a ballet score in three acts – “Inferno,” “Purgatorio,” and “Paradiso” – inspired by the alternately chilling and sunlit landscapes of Dante Alighieri’s La Divina Commedia.

 Written in the 14th century, this seminal Italian poem recounts an initiatory journey through hell, purgatory, and paradise.
 Adès and choreographer Wayne McGregor brought this medieval Christian fantasy to life as The Dante Project in London 2021 with the London Symphony Orchestra and the Royal Ballet via a narrative arc about a young woman named Beatrice who embodies a promise of love and hope.

 This concert performance of the ballet score by the Los Angeles Philharmonic is the work’s world-premiere audio recording.

 Recorded voices in Purgatorio:

 Khazan Gabriel A. Shrem, and the

 Wayne McGregor, Choreographer (The Dante Project)